 A good number of flights are ridiculously short, especially considering the current airport security environment.
 Flying from Houston to Dallas, for example, or Washington, D.C. to New York, you will likely spend longer taxiing and taking off than you actually will in the air.
-It's one reason I generally prefer to travel by train or bus, if I can, when going extremely short distances.

 The flights on this list, which are the world's shortest scheduled flights as of October 2016, are all shorter than most any scheduled domestic U.S. flight.
 What's more is that many of them exist because land transport is either impossible or impractical.
 It's unlikely that the average traveler will find himself needing to take any of these flights, but if you regularly read this site, you know crazier things have happened.

 Westray to Papa Westray, Scotland (Two Minutes or Less)

 On paper, the flight that Loganair operates between Westray (WRY) and Papa Westray (PPW) airports in Scotland's Orkney Islands is extremely short, with a scheduled duration of just two minutes.
 Even more shocking, however, is that the flight has been flown in under one minute: Just 47 seconds, to be specific.

 Logainair hasn't shied away from the publicity this flight has offered it and in fact, has marketed it to tourists looking to cross an item off their bucket list.
 You can flying the roundtrip for as low as £39 round trip, if you happen to be visiting the Orkney Islands.